An Efficient Algorithm for Vertex Enumeration of Arrangement: Introduction

 The earliest published method to solve the problem of VE can be found in \cite{motzkin1953double}.
 Their approach is to add inequalities in a stepwise manner.
-In each step, “new" extreme points are created and “old" ones are excluded.
-Subsequently, due to the intrinsic connection between VE and linear programming, the simplex method and its variants, such as Abdullahi and Chen's algorithm \cite{abdullahi2002vertex}, Avis and Fukuda's pivoting method \cite{avis1991pivoting}, Balinski's algorithm \cite{balinski1961algorithm}, Bremner's primal simplex method \cite{bremner1997primal}, Chand and Misra's algorithm \cite{chand1970algorithm}, Chvatal's linear programming approach \cite{chvatal1983linear}, Dyer and Frieze's complexity analysis \cite{dyer1983complexity}, Elbassioni and Raychaudhuri's enumeration algorithm \cite{elbassioni2020enumerating}, Mattheiss's approach \cite{Mattheiss1973AnAF}, Provan's efficient algorithm \cite{provan1994efficient}, Shioura's optimal algorithm \cite{shioura1997optimal}, were utilized to solve the VE problem.
+In each step, "new" extreme points are created and "old" ones are excluded.
+Subsequently, due to the intrinsic connection between VE and linear programming, the simplex method and its variants, such as Avis and Fukuda's pivoting method \cite{avis1991pivoting}, Balinski's algorithm \cite{balinski1961algorithm}, Bremner's primal simplex method \cite{bremner1997primal}, Chand and Misra's algorithm \cite{chand1970algorithm}, Chvatal's linear programming approach \cite{chvatal1983linear}, Dyer and Frieze's complexity analysis \cite{dyer1983complexity} , Mattheiss's approach \cite{Mattheiss1973AnAF}, Dyer, Martin E, and Proll's method \cite{dyer1977algorithm} were utilized to solve the VE problems.
 The simplex method was originally used in linear programming, based on the observation that a linear objective function always attains its maximum at extreme points of the feasible region (polytope).
 Geometrically, one only needs to move the current vertex to an adjacent one, and if the maximum exists, the algorithm will terminate at one vertex that maximizes the objective function.
-Specifically, in this method, a dictionary is used to represent the current vertex, and a step called “pivoting" is employed to select entering and leaving variables to update the dictionary, thus traversing between neighboring vertices.
+Specifically, in this method, a dictionary is used to represent the current vertex, and a step called "pivoting" is employed to select entering and leaving variables to update the dictionary, thus traversing between neighboring vertices.
 However, if a vertex lies on more than $d$ hyperplanes, the pivoting may trap into several dictionaries concerning the same vertex, which greatly deteriorates the efficiency.
 Hence, different pivot rules were introduced to avoid this situation and boost efficiency.
-For example, the Bland's rule \cite{bland1977combinatorial, bland1977new}, the Edmonds-Fukuda rule \cite{fukuda1983oriented} and its variant \cite{clausen1987note}, the Criss-Cross rule \cite{terlaky1985convergent,terlaky1987finite,wang1985finite} and its variant \cite{fukuda1991finiteness}, and the Jensen's general relaxed recursion \cite{jensen1985coloring}.
+For example, the Bland's rule \cite{bland1977combinatorial, bland1977new}, the Criss-Cross rule \cite{terlaky1985convergent,terlaky1987finite,wang1985finite} and its variant \cite{fukuda1991finiteness}, the Jensen's general relaxed recursion \cite{jensen1985coloring}, the Random-Facet pivot rule and its variants \cite{hansen2015improved,Kalai1992ASR, matouvsek1992subexponential}, the Random-Edge pivot rule \cite{hansen2014improved,matouvsek2006random}, and the Facet pivot rule \cite{yang2021facet,yang2022facet}.